mattclifford1/IQM-Vis/README.md

 # IQM-VIS
 Image Quality Metric Visualision

 Extendable user interface for the assessment of transformations on image metrics.
-Examples of how to use this package are found in [examples](https://github.com/mattclifford1/IQM-VIS/tree/main/IQM_VIS/examples).
+Examples of how to use this package are found in [here](https://github.com/mattclifford1/IQM-VIS/tree/main/IQM_VIS/examples) or use our [web version](https://huggingface.co/spaces/mattclifford1/IQM-VIS).

 ## UI Examples
 Simple UI with single image and image metric